Anthony Cirelli: Professional

 On March 1, 2018, Cirelli was recalled by the Tampa Bay Lightning from the Syracuse Crunch of the American Hockey League.
 Prior to his recall Cirelli was enjoying a productive rookie season with the Crunch.
 He had appeared in 51 games where he had 14-goals and 37 points.
 Cirelli would make his NHL debut that night against the Dallas Stars at American Airlines Center.
 Cirelli recorded his first career NHL goal and assist in the game, which resulted in a 5–4 overtime win.
 Cirelli also became only the fourth player in Lightning history to have a multiple point game in their NHL debut.
 On April 12, 2018, Cirelli made his NHL Stanley Cup Playoff debut in a 5–2 Lightning victory over the visiting New Jersey Devils.
 On April 21, 2018, Cirelli recorded his first career playoff assist and point in a 3–1 Lightning series clinching win over the New Jersey Devils.
 On May 2, 2018, he recorded his first career playoff goal in a 4–1 win over the Boston Bruins.
-Building on his impressive overtime goal-scoring resume from his junior days, on September 17, 2020, he scored the winning goal in overtime of Game 6 of the Eastern Conference Finals against the New York Islanders.
+Building on his impressive overtime goal-scoring resume from his junior days, on September 17, 2020, he scored the winning goal in overtime of Game 6 of the Eastern Conference finals against the New York Islanders.

 On December 24, 2020, Cirelli signed a three-year, $14.4 million contract with the Lightning.

 On July 13, 2022, Cirelli signed an eight-year, $50 million contract extension with the Lightning.
-His teammates Mikhail Sergachev and Erik Cernak also signed eight-year extensions on the same day.
+His teammates Mikhail Sergachev and Erik Černák also signed eight-year extensions on the same day.
+In the 2024–25 season, Cirelli had 27 goals and 59 points in 80 games.
+He was named a finalist for the Frank J. Selke Trophy for the first time in his career, having previously finished in the top five in voting twice.

+Personal life

+Born in Canada, Cirelli is of Italian descent.

 International play

 On April 29, 2019, Cirelli was selected to make his full international debut after he was named to the Team Canada roster for the 2019 IIHF World Championship, held in Slovakia.
-He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.
 Cirelli finished the tournament posting 3 goals and 4 points in 10 games.
 Cirelli also participated in the 2017 World Junior Championship with Canada, winning a silver medal.